kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 permalink: /insights-for-twitter/
 ---

-The Insights for Twitter service allows us to query Twitter to incorporate Twitter Content to our applications.
+The Insights for Twitter service allows us to query Twitter to incorporate Twitter content to our applications.

 Download Insights for Twitter Powerpoint Presentation [here](https://github.com/kurtcoder/twitterinsightsresources/blob/master/Insights-For-Twitter-Ley.pptx?raw=true)

-In this tutorial you will deploy a sample Insights for Twitter Application in Bluemix.
-You will also deploy the application using the Devops Delivery Pipeline, and You will also familiarize yourself with the service.
+In this tutorial you will deploy a sample Insights for Twitter Application in Bluemix through the use of the Devops Delivery Pipeline.
+You will also familiarize yourself with the service

 #### Fork a Github Repository
-You will fork the repository that you will deploy using the Devops Delivery Pipeline.
+Fork the repository that contains the application that you will deploy using the Devops Delivery Pipeline.

 1. Go to [GitHub](https://github.com) and Login.